 The CHPD has a continuing relationship with the Adult Education Center, dating back to 2012.
 We have had a very steady attendance at classes throughout the years.
 Officers lead classes about the police department and policing in Minnesota.
-In 2015, Officers met with over 100 students over the course of 5 classes.
+In 2015, Officers met with over 100 students over the course of five classes.

 Possibly our biggest and most exciting outreach comes in the form of a new public space.
 The Department has been spearheading the Circle Terrace Park Building, which will be located in the Circle Terrace Neighborhood.
 The police department reached out to the neighborhood, going door-to-door, completing a survey to gauge interest from the neighborhood related to community and social services that could be provided, and how.
 It was determined that a community service and recreation building would be constructed on the lots adjacent to the playground.
 This playground would also be renovated, to further promote community use of the park.